 We can’t get through the crises without the labor and the fight and the creative spirit of one another.
 As communities and nations, of scientists and porters and the builders of the world, as workers and thinkers and community leaders — we must unite to see a future.
 Compassion and Connections not only make life worth living, they allow us a chance to live at all.

 Stand together or die alone.
-This is socialism or barbarism, Communism or fascism.
+This is socialism or barbarism.

 Hope versus despair.